Putney Bridge: Current bridge

+Putney Pusher

-On 5 May 2017 an unidentified jogger on the bridge pushed over a woman, where an approaching bus narrowly avoided hitting her.
+On 5 May 2017, an unidentified jogger on the bridge pushed a woman in the path of an approaching bus, which narrowly avoided hitting her.
+A 44-year-old man was arrested in June 2026 on suspicion of attempted grievous bodily harm.
 Irish playwright Sonya Kelly wrote a play, Once Upon a Bridge, inspired by the incident which was produced by Druid Theatre in 2021.